 (4) The notice must be given as soon as practicable after the entitlement arises.

-(5) If the person does not take possession of the exhibit within 28 days after the person receives the notice, the Registrar may dispose of the exhibit as the Registrar thinks fit.
+(5) If the person does not take possession of the exhibit within 28 days after the person receives the notice, the registrar may dispose of the exhibit as the registrar thinks fit.

 Part 14 — Orders and judgments